To Aus or Not to Aus? That is the Question…

 🤔 Be sure to consider all your options first

-Living overseas can be extremely exciting and rewarding, but can also be challenging even for the most seasoned of travellers.
+Living overseas can be exciting and rewarding, but can also be challenging even for the most seasoned of travellers.

 Even the process of facilitating the move is difficult, long-winded, and really can test your patience and dedication with the hoops you may have to jump through.
 Organising a year (or more) living and working in Australia will challenge you in ways you perhaps haven’t thought of yet, and will definitely require some perseverance.